What are the Types of MFA? (& the Best MFA For Your Business)

 These apps provide two additional authentication options.
 Users can receive a notification to approve or decline access attempts to their accounts.

-Or, they can enter the randomly changing authentication code displayed by third-party authenticator (TPA) applications like Google Authenticator or Microsoft Authenticator.
+Alternatively, they can enter the randomly changing authentication code displayed by third-party authenticator (TPA) applications, such as Google Authenticator or Microsoft Authenticator.

 This code, frequently refreshed, must be entered after the user's username and password to access the desired system or service.